Bois de Vincennes

 Crossing to the other side of the castle grounds, I stopped to grab a sandwich and éclair, and picnic in the shade.
 Picnics on park benches will be missed.
 In the states, eating is done in your home or certain designated places: a restaurant, picnic area.
 You can’t just go into the mall, roll a burrito and start munching away.* In France—throughout Europe, cities are planned in such way that open-air, communal spaces are used for everything from, yes, eating to exercise, walking the dog to (in Paris) making out/grinding against a loved one.
 It’s not rare to find a young, beautiful American tourist sitting on a bench next to a busy commercial street enjoying her lunch.
 And said young, beautiful American tourist has no reason to feel at all out of place as many locals are doing the same.

 Next up: le Parc floral.
 I really just walked around the park for a couple of hours.
 It’s quite large, and offers several amenities including a children’s play area, concert pavilion, several green house, restaurants, and relatively clean bathrooms.
 As it was Sunday afternoon, the park was full of families picnicking and enjoying the sun.
 The were everywhere.
 I felt a bit like John Candy in Summer Rental stepping over and on people as he made his way across the beach to his family.
 But it was fun to see a couple thousand people all in good spirits, all relaxed away from the city.
-Also, if you do have children, and you plan on coming to Paris, you must visit le Parc Floral for this:

 This mammoth is only one of many pretty extraordinary “toys” to enjoy.
 They have bumper boats, mini golf, an outdoor discovery science park, etc. I was tempted to start climbing myself.